Without a doubt: the most important photo artists in the world

 An absurd statement that the content can only be wrong?
 Yes, of course, but:

-Think of the "almost" and "presumably" and others actually owed to the balance; But that's what it looks like because a good part of the best photographers in the world went through the “Becher School”: Thomas Ruff is a photo artist and No. 12 of the world's best list, the same profession Thomas Struth follows in 52, Andreas Gursky is No. 55 and Candida Höfer No. 99.
+Think of the "almost" and "presumably" and others actually owed to the balance; But that's what it looks like because a good part of the best photographers in the world went through the “Becher School”: Thomas Ruff is a photo artist and No. 12 of the world's best list, the same profession follows Thomas Struth follows in 52, Andreas Gursky is No. 55 and Candida Höfer No. 99.

 The remaining four ( Nan Goldin , Robert Mapplehorpe , Cindy Sherman , Wolfgang Tillmans ) had little chances of visiting Bernd and Hilla Becher "Düsseldorf School" , but in their training certainly had to deal with the special features of the photographic art mediated by Bernd and Hilla Becher.

-Not a bad cut; And if the focus is on the international on German photo art, a photography artist who had not gone through Bernd and Hilla Becher's "Brain and Eye" was difficult for a long time: Axel Hütte (No. 958), Jörg Sasse (No. 1144), Boris Becker (No. 1886), Bernhard Fuchs (No. 2385), Simone Nieweg (No. 3883), Elger Esser (No. 5749) and Petra Wunderlich (No. 8691), Laurenz Berges, Volker Döhne, Claus Goedicke, Claudia Fährenkemper, Tata Ronkholz-all known German photo artists, all cup students.
+Not a bad cut; And if the focus is on the international on German photo art, a photo artist who had not gone through Bernd and Hilla Becher's "Brain and Eye": Axel Hütte (No. 958), Jörg Sasse (No. 1144), Boris Becker (No. 1886), Bernhard Fuchs (No. 2385), Simone Nietweg (no. 3883), Elger Esser (No. 5749) and Petra Wunderlich (No. 8691), Laurenz Berges, Volker Döhne, Claus Goedicke, Claudia Fährkemper, Tata Ronkholz-all known German photo artists, all cup students.

 To a large extent, Bernd and Hilla Becher contributed to the fact that these photographers are considered an artist at all.
 A very decisive part of them are also responsible for the fact that the art of photography is also classified as art by the German art scientists (and the following media, and the following people in German -speaking countries).

-Bernd and Hilla Becher have achieved that photographers are allowed to do art, they have made photography into art.
+Bernd and Hilla Becher have achieved that photographers are allowed to do art, they have made photography into art. ”

 Photography by Praemium Erasmianum Foundation [CC BY-SA 4.0], via Wikimedia Commons

-This as part of a development that had parallels in all art centers in the world, but in Germany and the entire German culture, Bernd and Hilla Becher were among the crucial pioneers for the recognition of artistic photography.
+This as part of a development that had parallels in all art centers in the world.
+But in Germany and the entire German culture, Bernd and Hilla Becher were among the crucial pioneers for the recognition of artistic photography.

 Since the end of the 19th century, photographers have been trying that the works they have made can also be regarded as art.